 In general, the company secretary function is of vital significance to the direction, administration and corporate governance of a Hong Kong company.

 In addition to having a company secretary, there are other compliance requirements for a Hong Kong company that you should know.
-You can find out through our related blog: Hong Kong Company Annual Compliance Requirements
+Recommended Reading: Hong Kong Company Annual Compliance Requirements

 2. Benefits of Company Secretary in Hong Kong